Tuesday, 20 August 2019

 For the subsequent history of this family and to see some pictures of this haveli taken in 2004, during the visit of Mr Mehirr Nath a member of this family; you may visit the following link:

 The following pictures were taken by Mr Mehirr Chopra during his visit to Eminabad in 2004.
 I took the pictures from a website maintained by his mother Ms Kusum Chopra.
-Whom I contacted during my writing this post.
+Whom I contacted during my writing of this post.

 Mehirr Chopra with the current residents of this haveli.
 (2004)